shahanneda/shahanneda/README.md

 ## Hi, I'm Shahan

-Ever since I was a little kid, I've been learning and coding, and this github is a culmination of my years of learning (and the reason behind my super thick glasses 😢).
+Ever since I was a little kid, I've been learning and coding, and this github is a culmination of all those years of effort (and the reason behind my super thick glasses 😢).
 Have fun checking out my projects!

 <!--